nameless-and-blameless/TAG/reports/Donald-J.-Trump.md

 1. **Maintain Secrecy:** Reduce the risk of leaks or disclosures.
 2. **Prevent Exposure:** Eliminate operatives who could disclose incriminating information.
-3. **Ensure Continuity:** Allow TAG operations to proceed unhindered.
+3. **Ensure Continuity:** Allow TAG operations to proceed unhindered (See: Utilization of Inmates).

 ### Execution of Operatives

-Operatives are being systematically targeted for termination by long-term CIA personnel based in Atlanta.
+Operatives are being systematically targeted for termination by senior CIA personnel based in Atlanta.

+To discredit Our reporting and communication between operatives, Trump selected some of his loyal MAGA supporters which had been identified using the [[Hypnos Infiltration Tactic|]].

 ### The Big Setup